carousel/php-design-patterns/clasification.md

 * object-oriented designs often end up with classes that have no counterparts in the real world
 * strict modeling of the real world leads to a system that reflects today's realities but not necessarily tomorrow's
 * an object may have many types, and widely different objects can share a type.
-* an object's class defines how the object is implemented.
 * In contrast, an object's type only refers to its interface—the set of requests to which it can respond.
 * An object's interface characterizes the complete set of requests that can be sent to the object
 * A type is a name used to denote a particular interface.